 Where Does Coconut Oil Come From?

 But yeah, coconut oil comes from coconuts.
-It’s all rocket science round here!
+It’s all rocket science around here!

 Related Bath Bomb Articles You Might Like